 How do I make decent UI designs?

 You can use studio if you find it easier, but using external tools to prototype and create is preferable.
-Creating UI in programs like PhotoShop is ok, but that is purely raster image based.
+Creating UI in programs like PhotoShop is ok, but that is purely raster image-based.
 If you don’t know what I’m talking about check out the “Icon and Logo Design” section to learn about vectors and bitmaps.
-Software like Adobe XD or Lunacy is preferable since it works with mostly vector images and can rescaled to any size you need/desire.
-Lunacy is completely free, and XD has a free plan along with paid ones.
-Both of these programs have similar UI and functions and both have their pros and cons.
-If you want easy prototype creation and an amazing plug-in creation community, choose XD, if you want more advanced tools without the amount of plugins or easy prototyping, choose lunacy.
+Software like Adobe XD or Lunacy, or an increasingly popular UI design tool, one which I use Figma is preferable since it works with mostly vector images and can be rescaled to any size you need/desire.
+Lunacy is completely free, and both XD and Figma have a free plan along with paid ones.
+These programs have similar UI and functions and both have their pros and cons.
+If you want easy prototype creation and an amazing plug-in creation community, choose XD, if you want more advanced tools without the amount of plugins or easy prototyping, choose lunacy, however, if you want the best of both worlds with a big community of plugins and open-source file creators, and the added real-time collaboration niche similar to google docs, then Figma may be a viable choice.

 Creating a simple UI design and importing into ROBLOX